divblox/divblox.github.io/basic-training-exercise.md

 );
 ```

 We should now be set!
 Our custom component is ready, our input selection is set up and we have a div to display our output.
-The JavaScript is also defined.
 What remains now is to define our 7 functions.

-#### Step 2 - Function 1
+#### Function 1

 <strong>Generate data: This function will generate a bunch of categories & accounts, then it will generate a bunch of tickets, linked to a random category with a random status, account & due date </strong>